publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch20/m__us_usc_t10_s407.md

         (2) the type and description of humanitarian demining assistance or stockpiled conventional munitions assistance carried out in each country during the preceding fiscal year, as specified in paragraph (1), and whether such assistance was primarily related to the humanitarian demining efforts or stockpiled conventional munitions assistance;

-        (3) a list of countries in which humanitarian demining assistance or stockpiled conventional munitions assistance could not be carried out during the preceding fiscal year due to insufficient numbers of Department of Defense personnel to carry out such activities; and
+        (3) a list of countries in which humanitarian demining assistance or stockpiled conventional munitions assistance could not be carried out during the preceding fiscal year due to insufficient numbers of Department of Defense personnel to carry out such activities;

-        (4) the amount expended in carrying out such assistance in each such country during the preceding fiscal year.
+        (4) the amount expended in carrying out such assistance in each such country during the preceding fiscal year; and

+        (5) a description of interagency efforts to coordinate and improve research, development, test, and evaluation for humanitarian demining technology and mechanical clearance methods, including the transfer of relevant counter-improvised explosive device technology with potential humanitarian demining applications.

     (e)  __Definitions__  __.—__